Hotel Payments Series

 Stay tuned for a post about locally preferred payment methods, which utilize bank-to-bank transfers, but for now we’ll focus on ACH and the U.S.

 While cards are very convenient, especially for guest stays, they are also very costly for event deposits.
 Paper checks and wires are much more cost effective but add friction and time to the sales process and are very inefficient for hotel staff.
-ACH offers hotels a way to take payments electronically to capture the efficiency of card payments with the costs of a wire.
+ACH offers hotels a way to take payments electronically to capture the efficiency of card payments with the lower transaction-related costs of a wire.

 Benefits of ACH (eCheck) as a Hotel Payment Option